 - You use a third-party vendor with servers in the EU (including a cloud storage solution)

-- You employee an EU citizen (even if that person currently lives in the US)
+- You employ an EU citizen (even if that person currently lives in the US)

 Don’t be too quick to assume that the law doesn’t affect you just because you’re in the U.S. It’s more likely that it does, even if it’s due to a single email address lurking in your database.